 Welcome to Farmingdale State College’s Policy Library.
 This library is the official repository for all institutional policies and procedures and is intended to be a resource for faculty, staff and students seeking information related to the policies that govern the institution.
 This library does not contain department-specific policies and procedures.
 Please contact the department for specific departmental policies and procedures.

 Please direct all questions regarding policy content to the Responsible Office listed on the respective policy.

 Farmingdale State College adheres to the Policy on Conflicts of Interest in Public Health Service (PHS) Sponsored Programs of the State University of New York (SUNY) and the Research Foundation of State University of New York (RF).
 The intent of this policy is to remove bias or the perception of bias from the research process by identifying and managing any financial conflicts of interest.

 Faculty and staff of Farmingdale State College (FSC) and the Research Foundation (RF) are encouraged to foster an atmosphere of academic freedom by promoting the open and timely exchange of scholarly knowledge.
 In keeping with this obligation, they are also required to avoid conflicts of interest.
-The policy defines an “Investigator” as any individual (including non‐FSC collaborators and volunteers) participating in the design, conduct, or reporting of an externally funded project or human subjects research as defined and governed by the campus Institutional Review Board (IRB).
+The policy defines an “Investigator” as any individual (including non‐FSC collaborators and volunteers) participating in the design, conduct or reporting of an externally funded project.
 Investigators are required to make full disclosure of all existing significant obligations and financial interests in the following circumstances: